anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * SDK
   * Use case: low throughput, hig latency, simple API, Lambda
-  * PutRecord: for one
-  * PutRecords: for many, uses batching, increases throughput, fewer HTTP requests
+  * PutRecord: for one, PutRecords: for many, uses batching, increases throughput, fewer HTTP requests
 * KPL (kinesis producer library)
   * C++/Java library
   * Use case: high performance, long-running projects.
 Automated and configurable retry mechanism
-  * Not suitable for apps that cannot handle the delay caused by the caching aggregation. if so, then use SDK
+  * Adds a delay of up to RecordMaxBufferedTime.
+Larger values of this variable result in higher packing efficiencies and better performance.
+Apps that cannot tolerate this additional delay need to use the SDK directly
   * Sync and async API (better performance with async)
-  * **Compression can be implemented, but by the user**
+  * Compression can be implemented, but by the user
   * Batching enabled by default, it increases throughput and decreases cost
     * Aggregation puts several records together (but <1MB), increases latency, but increases efficiency
-  * KPL can incur an additional processing delay of up to RecordMaxBufferedTime within the library.
-Larger values of this variable result in higher packing efficiencies and better performance.
-Apps that cannot tolerate this additional delay need to use the SDK directly.
 * Kinesis Agent
-  * Installed agent in your app, Java based, built on top of KPL, monitors log files and sends them to data streams
+  * Java based agent that can be installed in the app, built on top of KPL, monitors log files and sends them to data streams
   * But for EC2, no need for agent you can use cloudwatch logs
   * Writes from multiple dirs and writes to multipls streams

-Network timeouts might create duplicate records, that records are written twice, and they will get unique sequence id.
-To fix it, embed unique record ID in the data to de-duplicate on the consumer side.

 > Consumers

-* SDK
+* SDK:
-  * GetRecords: consumers poll records from a specific shard.
-Each shard has 2MB total aggregate throughput
-    * Records up to 10MB data, then throttle for 5s, then again. or up to 10k records
+  * Records up to 10MB data or up to 10k records, then throttle for 5s, then again
-    * Max 5 GetRecords API calls/s/shard = **200ms latency** (standard consumer)
+  * Max 5 GetRecords API calls/s/shard because of the 200ms latency
-    * If 5 consumer apps consume from same shard, every consumer can poll once a second and receive less than 400kb/s. enhanced fanout solves this problem
   * The stream has limits about how many MB/s, and how many records/s per shard.
 Example: the stream can generate 2MB/s, or 5reads/s per shard.
-If we have 5 consumers, then each consumers has 500kb/s read capacity.
+If we have 5 consumers, then each consumers has 400kb/s read capacity
-    * For standard consumer, average latency is 200ms.
-With **enhanced fanout**, you get a dedicated throughput of up to 2MB of data/s/shard/consumer and average latency of 70ms.
-      * EFO works with KCL and Lambda
-      * Consumer doe sSubscribeToShard(), subscriber method, and then immediately the shard starts sending data immediately
 * KCL (Kinesis client library)
   * Java-first, but exists for other languages
   * read records from Kinesis produced by KPL
   * Uses DynamoDB for coordination and checkpointing.
 If throughput is low, DynamoDB is underprovisioned
   * Already has the logic for parent-first-reading after resharding
-* Connector library
-  * older Java library, runs on EC2
-  * writes data to s3, dynamodb, redshift, elasticsearch
-  * for some targets, Firehose has replaced Connector. for others, Lambda
 * Lambda
   * it can de-aggregate from KPL
-  * can be used to run lightweight ETL to s3, dynamodb, redshift, elasticsearch
+  * can be used to store data in s3, dynamodb or to run lightweight ETL to Redshift, Opensearch

-**KDS cannot deliver data directly to S3**
+* **KDS cannot deliver data directly to S3**

-The user has to design a partition key and throughput, according to that shards get allocated.
-A bad partition key would mean that certain shards are overloaded or hot.

-Consumer retries can make the app read the same data twice.
-This can happen when:

-* A worker terminates unexpectedly
-* Worker instances are added or removed
-* Shards are merged or split
-* The app is deployed
+Double data issues:

-To fix it, make your consumer app idempotent (that there's no side effects for reading the same data twice), and that try to handle duplicates in the final destination.
+* Reading same data twice can happen if consumers retry.
+To fix it, make your consumer app idempotent (that there's no side effects for reading the same data twice), and that try to handle duplicates in the final destination
+* Writing same data twice issue: network timeouts might create duplicate records, and they will get unique sequence id even though it's the same data.
+To fix it, embed unique record ID in the data to de-duplicate on the consumer side

 If a record arrives late to the app during stream processing, it's written into the error stream.

 > Resharding

-After a reshard, you can read from child shards.
-But data you haven't read might still be in the parent.
-If you start reading the child before completing reading the parent, you could read data for a particular PK out-of-order.

-After reshard, configure your consumers to read entirely from the parent until there are no new records
+After reshard, configure your consumers to read entirely from the parent until there are no new records to avoid reading data for a particular PK out-of-order

 * Adding shards
+  * more stream capacity, more costs
-  * can be used to increase stream capacity, or to divide a hot shard (if we divide, then there's 1MB/s per shard)
+  * can be used to divide a hot shard (if we divide, then there's 1MB/s per shard)
-  * the old shard is closed and will be deleted once data is expired
 * Merging shards
-  * decrease stream capacity, save costs
+  * less stream capacity, less costs
-  * can be used to grouop two shards with low traffic
+  * can be used to group two shards with low traffic
-  * old shards are closed and deleted based on data expiration

 To increase capacity of stream, first use KDS in on-demand mode, and then start splitting shards.

 > Autoscaling

-Not native to Kinesis, you can use it with *UpdateShardCount*.
-Can be used with Lambda.
+Not native to Kinesis, you can use it with *UpdateShardCount*

 Resharding can't be done in parallel, you have to plan capacity in advance.
 You can only perform one resharding operation at a time and it takes a few seconds, redoubling shard would take a lot of time.
 There's also a limit on how fast you can scale up and down.

 > Errors and their meanings

-* ProvisionedThroughputExceedException errors, partition key is well designed.
-Solution: increase shard (scaling), retried with backoff, make a better PK
+* ProvisionedThroughputExceededException errors: increase shards, retried with backoff, make a better PK, move to enhanced fan-out
+  * Same error name for DynamoDB, in this case increase WCU
 * RecordMaxBufferTime error, increase batch efficiency by delay
 * ExpiredIteratorException KCL error, increase WCU of Dynamodb